-Millions of eyes will be watching the sky as the treat of a total solar eclipse of the sun happens Aug.
-21.
+Millions of eyes will be watching the sky for the anticipated total solar eclipse of the sun today.

 Although Ohio isn't in its direct path, we will still be able to experience the celestial moment.